wieni/wmcontroller/UPGRADING.md

 your update in two parts: first you enable the stub versions of the new modules (without any logic), then you replace all old class/service references and update to the v1 release.

+1. Update wmcontroller and any submodules to their latest versions:
-1. `composer require wieni/wmcontroller:"dev-feature/split-pre as 0.10.2"`
+   - `composer require wieni/wmcontroller:"dev-feature/split-pre as 0.10.2"`
+   - `composer require wieni/wmcontroller_cloudfront:dev-release/v0#c737ec0`
 2. `drush updb -y && drush cex -y`
-3. Enable the modules you want: `wmpage_cache`, `wmtwig` and/or `wmpresenter`.
-The stub modules bundled with this version of `wmcontroller` will be enabled.
+3. Enable the stubs of the modules you need: `wmpage_cache`, `wmtwig`, `wmpresenter` and/or any submodules.
 4. Deploy your changes to all environments
+5. Install the new version of wmcontroller and all modules you previously enabled:
-5. `composer require wieni/wmcontroller:"dev-feature/split as 0.10.2"`
+   - `composer require wieni/wmcontroller:"dev-feature/split as 0.10.2"`
-6. The stub modules are now gone. `composer require` the modules you previously enabled
+   - `composer require wieni/wmtwig wieni/wmpresenter wieni/wmpage_cache`
+   - `composer require wieni/wmpage_cache_(cloudfront|flysystem|redis)`
+6. Uninstall old wmcontroller submodules:
+   - `drush pm-uninstall wmcontroller_(cloudfront|flysystem|redis)`
 7. Upgrade your code according to the instructions below.
 8. `drush updb -y && drush cex -y`
 9. Deploy your changes to all environments
+10. Remove old wmcontroller submodules:
+   - `composer remove wieni/wmcontroller_(cloudfront|flysystem|redis)`

 #### Direct update
 1. `composer require wieni/wmcontroller:"dev-feature/split as 0.10.2"`